djpeach/game-dev-primer/README.md

 # What is this repo?

-This repo is a collection of simple games and scripts written in various programming languages.
+This game is an example of how to build a game from scratch.
 At first it will be just python with [pygame](https://github.com/pygame/pygame) and C++ with [SFML](https://github.com/SFML/SFML).
 I plan to add Javascript with HTML canvas, but I will focus on python and C++ bc that is what 230 and 240 students need to learn.